tsegall/fta/README.md

 ## Semantic Type detection ##

-In addition to detecting a set of Base types (Boolean, Double, Long, String, LocalDate, LocalTime, LocalDateTime, OffsetDateTime, ZonedDateTime) fta will also when enabled (default on - setDefaultLogicalTypes(false) to disable) infer Semantic type information along with the Base types.
+In addition to detecting a set of Base types (Boolean, Double, Long, String, LocalDate, LocalTime, LocalDateTime, OffsetDateTime, ZonedDateTime) fta will also, when enabled (default on - setDefaultLogicalTypes(false) to disable) infer Semantic type information along with the Base types.

 The following Semantic Types are currently detected: